Bee Larvae

 Threats and Challenges

-Also, there are a couple of diseases that affect brood – such as European Foulbrood (EFB) and the more serious American Foulbrood (AFB).
+Also, diseases that affect bee larvae – such as European Foulbrood (EFB) and the more serious American Foulbrood (AFB) can be a danger.
 Monitoring for these is an important part of beehive management.

 FAQs